 - Evaluating the effectiveness of educational and clinical programs and identifying impediments to effective practice and program improvement;

-- Analyzing and synthesizing educational and clinical research and scholarship to identify research-based practices and solutions to complex problems of practice;
+- Analyzing and synthesizing educational and clinical research and scholarship to identify research-based practices and solutions to complex problems of the practice;

-- Leading the change process through the implementation of data and evidence-based decisions and
+- Leading the change process through the implementation of data and evidence-based decisions and solutions.

 The Doctor of Education program culminates with the Dissertation in Practice.